Comments

 (2019)

-have great memories of managing the market place shop in the 70's. we used to sell tickets for the Kursall in southend, I also remember selling tickets for David Bowie who was appearing at Romford Odeon. we used to have darts matches out the back with the guys next door.
+Comment: I have great memories of managing the market place shop in the 1970s.
+We used to sell tickets for the Kursall in Southend, I also remember selling tickets for David Bowie who was appearing at Romford Odeon.
+We used to have darts matches out the back with the guys next door.
 Mick Zip was a DJ and used to come in for all our American imports we sold, he then came to work in the shop not long after.
-I remember the 3 brothers Colin, Clive & Paul.
-Clive was always a bit fiery and Paul the sensible one. wonder what Pauls children turned out like (Chay & Xana I think) should remember them I used to babysit for them as well.
+I remember the three brothers Colin, Clive & Paul.
+Clive was always a bit fiery and Paul the sensible one. wonder what Paul's children turned out like (Chay & Xana I think) should remember them, I used to babysit for them as well.
 They bought some nice cars that we got to drive.
-Annette had a Triumph Stag, Paul had a mustang and then a Daimler double six SMU 56N, Clive had a Maserati Merak and lots more including the Bentley we used like a van sometimes to carry stock from shop to shop. could go on forever.
-If any of the guys are out there hope your well.
+Annette had a Triumph Stag, Paul had a Mustang and then a Daimler double six SMU 56N, Clive had a Maserati Merak and lots more including the Bentley we used like a van sometimes to carry stock from shop to shop.
+Could go on forever.
+If any of the guys are out there hope you're well.

 (2019)

-I used to meet Jeff (the Skinhead) from Downtown Records in Romford every Saturday lunchtime for a drink or three in the Birdcage back in the day .
-Bought all my 2Tone records and Madness Picture discs from there. great Store.
-Happy Memories x ps Where are you now Jeff C???
+Comment: I used to meet Jeff (the skinhead) from Downtown Records in Romford every Saturday lunchtime for a drink or three in the Birdcage back in the day.
+Bought all my 2Tone records and Madness picture discs from there.
+Great store.
+Happy Memories - PS where are you now Jeff C?

 (2019)

-Remember, Downtown well.
-Loved the Romford store around 77/79.
+Comment: Remember Downtown well.
+Loved the Romford store around 1977-79.
 Got my early Pistols, Clash, SLF albums from there.
 My mum worked in an office just outside of the shopping centre.
 Does my mind deceive me, or was there a store on Bishopsgate for a short while?

 (2019)